petuum/autodist/_sources/design/rationale.rst.txt

 Rationale and Features
 -----------------------

-In designing AutoDist, we focus on *composability* and *resuability* of individual ML parallelization building block, and *extensibility* to future emerging distributed ML techniques.
+In designing AutoDist, we focus on *composability* and *reusability* of individual ML parallelization building blocks, and extensibility to future emerging distributed ML techniques.

 The figure below contrasts AutoDist (lower) with most existing distributed ML systems (upper).